jundalisay/superb/content/en/maharlika/politicians/duterte.md

 The leaders should match the cycle that their society is in, so that their policies would match and create happiness.
 Civil war and recessions occur when the leaders are out of sync with their society.

 According to [our social cycles model](https://superphysics.org/social/supersociology/principles/law-social-cycles)*, the Philippines is currently in a tyranny cycle, to which a dictatorship is the best kind of leader.

+> *The rough equivalent of Cambridge Analytica to this is its psychographics and OCEAN model, just as Myers-Briggs has its E N T J classification.
+Our Medical Superphysics uses a 10-aspect model which we still have to name

 This explains why Duterte won by landslide in 2016 since the country transitioned into a tyranny cycle in 2014.
 This also explains:
 - why the Liberal Party was so popular in the past
 - why the liberal Otso Diretso lost so miserably in the last election
-- why it's easy to predict that a pro-Duterte candidate will win in 2022, unless the votes become split.
+- why it's easy to predict that a pro-Duterte candidate will win in 2022*, unless the votes become split.

-> *The rough equivalent of Cambridge Analytica to this is its psychographics and OCEAN model, just as Myers-Briggs has its E N T J classification.
-Our Medical Superphysics uses a 10-aspect model which we still have to name
+> *Update May 2022: This actually came true with the landslide victory of BBM.
+This proves the solidity of our Social Superphysics